-This easy cucumber salad is the perfect Swedish side dish.
+This easy cucumber and dill salad is the perfect Swedish side dish.
 It only takes a few ingredients and 5 minutes to put together but is a fresh and fun side dish that your whole family will love.

 Easy Cucumber Salad